-The Cole County Sheriff’s Department Reserve Deputy Program is utilized to supplement full-time deputies to the benefit of the citizens of Cole County.
+The Cole County Sheriff’s Office Reserve Deputy Program is utilized to supplement full-time deputies to the benefit of the citizens of Cole County.

 Reserve Deputy Description